astropy/astropy-APEs/APE0.rst

 Composition
 ^^^^^^^^^^^
 The Coordination Committee is a committee that is composed of four members.
-To represent a broad set of interests, the Coordination Committee should have no more than two members from a particular employer.
-The Ombudsperson (described in Section 4) and the Coordination Committee will work to maintain this composition following the processes laid out in this Charter.
+The Coordination Committee should aim to represent the diversity of the Astropy community.
+Hence, it should aim for diversity in geography, skill set (both astronomy and developer), background, etc. Furthermore, unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.The Ombudsperson (described in Section 4) and the Coordination Committee will work to maintain this composition following the processes laid out in this Charter.